Samuca47prog/CS50_Web_Development/project2/commerce/auctions/drafts/Checklist.md

     page interactions:
     - [OK] attach page when user click an listing image
     - if user signed, allow to add/remove to watch list
-    - if user signed, allow to add only a higher bid
+    - [OK] if user signed, allow to add only a higher bid
     - if user signed, allow to add comments
     - if current user is the listing creator, allow to close the auction
       * show pop up of are you sure?